 We may amend the EOC.
-We will provide written notice to the Subscriber.
-Notice will be provided at least sixty (60) days prior to any material change in your Covered Benefits.
-Amendments do not require the consent of Members.
+We will provide sixty (60) days written notice prior to any material change in your Covered Benefits.
+Member consent is not required.

 The EOC is the entire contract between you and the Plan.
-HPHC's responsibilities to you are only as stated in the EOC documents.
-They can only be modified in writing by an authorized Plan officer.
+HPHC's responsibilities to the Member are stated in the EOC.
+The EOC can only be modified in writing by an authorized Plan officer.
 No other action by us will waive or alter any part of the EOC.
 This includes non-enforcement of any benefit.

-G. OUR RELATIONSHIP WITH FOCUS NETWORK - MA PLAN PROVIDERS
+G. OUR RELATIONSHIP WITH PLAN PROVIDERS